Coleslaw Recipe (Chick-Fil-A Copycat)

 AND DON’T FORGET, IF YOU’VE MADE THIS RECIPE, LEAVE A COMMENT AND PLEASE GIVE IT A STAR RATING LETTING ME KNOW HOW YOU ENJOYED IT!

-Copycat Coleslaw Recipe
+Classic Coleslaw Recipe (Chick-Fil-A copycat)

 - 4 tsp white vinegar

 - 1/4 tsp black pepper

 - 1 cup mayonnaise - (I recommend Hellman's or Duke's)

 - 20 oz finely shredded green cabbage, chopped to 1/4" pieces - (I usually get 2 (10 oz each) bags of preshredded cabbage and chop it)

 - 1/4 cup shredded and chopped carrots - chopped to the same size as the cabbage)

 - In a large mixing bowl, add vinegar, sugar, mustard, salt and pepper and whisk together until sugar has dissolved.

 - Add mayo and whisk until combined.

 - Add cabbage and carrots and toss to combine.